kim-yura/Scrap-Swap/projectnotes.md

 * Likes: Render user's likes in their profile page

+* 404 pages for Users and Scraps
 * Search bar: Simple form autopopulates bigger form
 * Search bar: Large form with more deets
 * Comments: Editing the same comment more than once on one refresh doesn't auto-fill the form
 * Scrap Cards: Image width needs adjustment
+* Like Icon: For Scraps with longer titles, styling is a bit wonky